 8. Ticket Resolution Time

 This customer satisfaction metric measures how long it takes your company on average to resolve a customer service complaint.
+Measure the duration of time between when a customer submits a request to when you close the ticket.

-Research from LiveChat shows that customer satisfaction decreases with longer ticket resolution times, but only slightly.
+Research from LiveChat reveals that customer satisfaction decreases with longer ticket resolution times, but only slightly.
 While you should track and aim to decrease ticket resolution time, it's not as impactful as first response time and first contact resolution.

 9. Average Ticket Time